leog314/XWiki/README.md

 ## **Input and Controls:**

-To search something use the keypad for typing in the article name.
+To search for something use the keypad for typing in the article name.
 After that press "enter" or use the handheld's cursor to select an article.
-You will be redirected to the article, if it's available, otherwise the most promissing page will open.
+You will be redirected to the article, if it's available, otherwise the most promising page will open.

 By pressing the "return" key you get redirected to a randomly chosen article.

 Any page consists of a text editor, where you can read the content of the article.
-Usually the content is a five sentence summary of the Wikipedia article.
+Usually the content is a five-sentence summary of the Wikipedia article.
 Switch back to the homescreen by pressing "esc".

 You can change the background color (=switch to dark/light mode) using "tab".